 \ Due to a change in the accounting periods of 19 consolidated companies outside of Japan, fiscal 2019 figures reflect the results for these subsidiaries for the 15-month period from January 1, 2019 to March 31, 2020.

-2019 to March 31, 2020.
 Due to changes in the accounting periods of subsidiaries INDUSTRIAL FOOD SERVICES PTY.
-LIMITED and Blommer Chocolate Manufacturing (Shanghai) Co., Ltd., fiscal 2022 is the 15-month period ended March 31, 2023 and the 14-month period ended March 31, 2023, respectively.
+LIMITED and Blommer Chocolate Manufacturing (Shanghai) Co., Ltd., fiscal 2022 is the 15-month period ended March 31, 2023, respectively.